GitFocusOfficial/odin-recipes/README.md

 2. Navigate to the project directory: `cd yourproject`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`

+## Features

+- Add new recipes with ingredients, instructions, and images
+- Edit and delete existing recipes
+- Search for recipes by name, ingredients, or category
+- User authentication and profile management
+- Share recipes with other users

+## Technologies Used

+- Front-end: HTML, CSS, JavaScript
+- Back-end: Node.js, Express
+- Database: MongoDB
+- Version Control: Git and GitHub

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.